 We all agree that first impressions are the most impactful ones.
 However, as a Notary Signing Agent, that first impression starts when you accept a signing and doesn’t end until the signed documents have been received and approved.
 It’s like the never-ending first impression.

 The single most important thing you can do to ensure success is to make the effort to be truly prepared for the task at hand.
-Mistakes will happen, yes-they-will, but you can certainly decrease that likelihood by following the simple guidelines in this article.
+Notary mistakes will happen, yes-they-will, but you can certainly decrease that likelihood by following the simple guidelines in this article.

-The more you practice preparedness, the easy it is to get prepared!
+The more you practice preparedness, the easy it is to get prepared and avoid notary mistakes!

 Speaking of preparedness, continuing education always helps.
 National Paralegal & Notary has an excellent article on Continuing Legal Education in general.

-Would you like to grow your notary business and be part of a supporting community?
+Would you like to grow your notary business and be part of a supportive community?
 Become a member of Notary Jane.

 By Jordan Ruelas, Certified Notary Signing Agent